vikaskr0201/ActualizeAPITest/README.md

 Masking password and access token feature is added in config.py.<br/>

-**Note** : Mocks are designed considering preconditions mentioned in postman API documentation.
+**Note** : Mocks are designed considering preconditions mentioned in postman API documentation.<br/>